-Gen Ed Competencies: Continuing Learning/ Information Literacy, Critical Analysis & Logical Thinking, Ethical Dimensions, Social Phenomena

-The Honors Seminar II builds on concepts introduced in Honors Seminar I and it is required that this course be repeated at least twice (up to a maximum of 3 times) before taking the Capstone Course (HON 202).
-HON 102 builds on Honors Seminar I and encourages the student to further engage academic material, practices, and procedures.
-Students will begin to explore a discipline, topic, or issue for a Capstone Project.
-Students will also learn the fundamentals of mentoring and collegiate collaboration as they work with faculty and peers.
-HON 102 will further refine student written and oral communication skills, further enrich analytical skills, and further develop comprehension and use of research methods to understand and to critically respond to larger social issues.
-Students are required to complete a Research Proposal and Plan in order to pass HON 102 and progress to HON 202.
+Gen Ed Competency: Critical Analysis & Logical Thinking The Honors Seminar II builds on concepts introduced in Honors Seminar I and it is required before taking subsequent Honors Seminars, HON201 and HON202.
+In HON102, students being to explore a discipline, topic, or issue for a Capstone Project.
+Students will also learn the fundamentals of mentoring and collegiate collaboration as they complete a leadership project.
 This course many include service-learning activities and participation within extra-curricular events on and off campus.
-Prerequisites: Enrollment within the Honors Program and completion of HON 101 and ENG\101.
-This course is required for all Honors students for (at least) the two semesters prior to HON 202.
-(Updated Nov.
-2014)
+Prerequisites: Enrollment within the Honors Program and completion of HON101, ENG101, and/or instructor permission.
+This course is required for all Honors students.